 - there are the popular ones we’ve “adopted” as a country (Sevyal, Bacchus, Madeleine Angevine, Müller-Thurgau).

-- there’s also some of the lesser-know, but relatively common (Siegerrebe, Phoenix, Reichensteiner, Triomphe, Rondo, Regent).
+- there’s also some of the lesser-known, but relatively common (Siegerrebe, Phoenix, Reichensteiner, Triomphe, Rondo, Regent).

 The vine maintenance and replanting programme seems pressing and large-scale, but a carefully considered body of work.
 It’s always a touch heartbreaking to see irreparable damage to old, gnarly, wrinkled vines.
 However with the wealth of experience that Kevin, Martin and the team hold, continued strong production looks to be a certainty.